 - MODERN HOCKEY DEMANDS A LOT OF PHYSICAL STRENGTH ALONG WITH SKILL

 Indians have the skill but when it comes to physical endurance, the Europeans and the Australians pose a bigger threat, which makes it hard for our players to cope with.
 Astroturf makes dribbling and passing comparatively quicker than grass and demands exceptional stamina.

 - NOT ENOUGH SUPPORT FOR THE GROWTH OF THE SPORT

-When Astroturf was first introduced, none of the stadiums in India were fitted with the surface.
+When Astroturf was first introduced, none of the stadiums in India was fitted with the surface.
 Later, very few stadiums were remodelled with it which ensured only a handful of them got a chance to practice.
-If only all the stadiums had been equipped with Astroturf, India would have produced world class players at a very young age.
-Since the amount of money invested for the sport was not good enough to support its growth, the glory of the sport has slowly declined over the years.
+If only all the stadiums had been equipped with Astroturf, India would have produced world-class players at a very young age.
+Since the amount of money invested in the sport was not good enough to support its growth, the glory of the sport has slowly declined over the years.

 - CRICKET’S DOMINANCE OVER OTHER SPORTS IN INDIA

 Yes.
 Cricket is India’s most celebrated sport.
 But the amount of sponsorship and exposure that Cricket receives has shadowed the other sports and crippled its growth.
 If Hockey is given as much importance as Cricket, a lot of youngsters would be inspired to take up the game and move forward.

 Hockey is definitely one of India’s most glorious sports’.
 It is high time our nation realises it and extends huge support towards all our Hockey Heroes and the sport itself.
 Let’s raise our voices and back the Men’s and the Women’s Hockey Team in their Rio 2016 Olympics Journey.
 May they bring back laurels to Our Motherland!